ciscolabs2006/DeKUT-Networking-Academy/README.md

   - Certification upon completion

 ## Registration
-- To enroll in the CCNA course, follow these steps:
+- To enrol in the CCNA course, follow these steps:
    - Pay the Registration Fee (KES 500) via the following link  [here](https://dekutservices.dkut.ac.ke/Payment/ApplicationFeePayment) then
   - Register for the course by providing student details via this [link](https://admissions.dkut.ac.ke/courses/123).